metterklume/robot-ludo/Readme.md

 ## Board and Move Formats

-The last board above is represented so:
+A **board** is represented by a dataclass that stores

+    myboard =
     Board(counters=6, length=12, safe=[1, 0, 0, 1, 0, 0, 1, 0, 0, 1, 0, 0], red=[1, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0], blue=[0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0], redpen=4, bluepen=4)

+Each of *safe*, *red* and *blue* are arrays of size *myboard.length* which is 12 in the above example.
+Safe squares are marked by 1, while red and blue contain the respective counters.

-A regular move is a tuple *(turn, position, steps)*.
-Turn is 0 (red) and 1 (blue) and this move takes a counter at *position* forward by *steps*.
+A regular **move** is a tuple *(turn, position, steps)*.
+Turn is 0 (red) and 1 (blue) and the move takes a counter at *position* forward by *steps*.

 There are two special moves:

    A. *(turn,0,0)* moves a counter from the pen to home.
-Valid iff the roll is maximum.
+Valid if and only if the roll is maximum.

    B. *(turn,-1,-1)* is a null move (do nothing/pass).
-Valid iff no other moves are possible.
+Valid if and only if no other moves are possible.

 ## The Challenge

-Write an engine that plays Robot Ludo.
-The inputs are the current board, the turn, and the roll of the die.
-The output is a move tuple.
+**Write an engine** to play Robot Ludo.
+The inputs for your engine are the current board, the turn, and the roll of the die.
+The expected output is a move tuple.

 For a single game the turn will be constant whenever your engine is called -- Red(0) or Blue(1) and the roll will chosen at random.
 The board will change in keeping with the moves made.